|Amount in $M|

 Nepal has seen modest development progress over the past 15 years: poverty rates have declined steadily; child mortality and tuberculosis infections have been reduced by half; and 90 percent of children are now initially enrolled in school.

-But Nepal still ranks 157 out of 187 countries on the United Nations Development Programme's 2011 human development index, and just over half of Nepal's population lives on less than US$1.25/day.
+But Nepal still ranks 157 out of 187 countries on the United Nations Development Programme's 2012 human development index, and just more than half of Nepal's population lives on less than US$1.25/day.
 Although remittances and a real estate boom have led to economic growth in the cities, the economic conditions in rural areas, home to about 90 percent of Nepalis, have not improved significantly in recent years.
 The 2009 economic downturn reduced both remittances and the vital tourism industry, threatening economic growth.

 Challenges such as poor market access and limited transportation and energy-distribution systems contribute to low productivity, notably in agriculture.
 Food insecurity is rising, largely driven by inflation in food prices and uneven rainfall.
 In the longer term, glacial melting brought on by climate change threatens food and water supplies.